gboeing/osmnx/docs/source/index.rst

    osmnx

 **OSMnx**: retrieve, model, analyze, and visualize street networks from OpenStreetMap.
-OSMnx is a Python package that lets you download spatial geometries and model, project, visualize, and analyze street networks and  other spatial data from OpenStreetMap's APIs.
+OSMnx is a Python package that lets you download spatial geometries and model, project, visualize, and analyze street networks from OpenStreetMap's APIs.
 Users can download and model walkable, drivable, or bikable urban networks with a single line of Python code, and then easily analyze and visualize them.
+You can just as easily download and work with amenities/points of interest, building footprints, elevation data, street bearings/orientations, and network routing.

 Citation info
 -------------

+If you use OSMnx in your work, please cite the journal article:

 Boeing, G. 2017. "`OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks`_." *Computers, Environment and Urban Systems* 65, 126-139. doi:10.1016/j.compenvurbsys.2017.05.004